 Vegetable glycerine is an organic compound traditionally made from vegetable fat; a thick, gelatinous, and odourless liquid that completely dissolves in water.

-It is important to note that glycerine can be petrol-derived; I only use 100% vegetable glycerine in my formulas.
+It is important to note that glycerine can be petrol-derived; We only use 100% vegetable glycerine in my formulas.

 Glycerine’s Best Bits

 As with urea, it is a key molecule in skin physiology because of its important biosynthetic functions, including being a primary humectant.

 Improves chronic dry Skin conditions

 A study found that when applied to skin that was deficient in AQP-3, only glycerin was able to help to restore the normal hydration levels in the outer layer of skin, increased skin elasticity, and improved impaired barrier recovery was also discovered.
 Other humectants, like propylene glycol, did not have the same effect.

 It is important to keep in mind here that dry skin may be a result of mutated or skin lacking in AQP-3, so it could just be that a product formulated with glycerin might be a great choice if you are suffering from dry skin conditions.